ghoshkaj/datastructures/README.md

 - Space: O(n)

 A hash table is made up of a few different things:
-1. a structure to contain all the keys
+1. a structure to contain all the keys and values
-2. a structure to contain all the values
-3. a hashing function to map the keys to the values
+2. a hashing function to map the keys to the values

 Suppose we use an array to hold the keys and another array to hold the values.
 ```
-    var keys = new Array(10);
-    var values = new Array(10);
+    var hashmap = new Array(10);
 ```

 A hash function is (usually) a mathematical function that you perform on the key to get the index of the value.
 Let's say you perform a modulo function on the characters of the key: